5T33Z0/OC-Little-Translated/Content/17_SysMon/README.md

 ## Conclusion

-Both **VirtualSMC** and **FakeSMC3\_with\_plugins** provide reliable solutions for emulating the SMC and accessing hardware sensor data on a Hackintosh.
+Both **VirtualSMC** and **FakeSMC3s** provide reliable solutions for emulating the SMC and accessing hardware sensor data on a Hackintosh.
 VirtualSMC is the official, Lilu-based solution recommended for most users, while FakeSMC3 may be preferable for systems requiring extended or legacy sensor support, especially if Lilu is to be avoided.

+**Recommendation**:

+- **VirtualSMC** is best for modern Hackintosh builds, especially laptops, due to its integration with Lilu-based kexts, robust battery management, and active development.
+It’s the recommended choice for OpenCore users and newer macOS versions but may lack some sensor support compared to FakeSMC3.
+- **FakeSMC3** is Ideal for older hardware or systems requiring extensive sensor monitoring (e.g., GPU, fan speeds).
+It’s a stable choice for Clover-based setups but may face compatibility challenges with newer macOS versions and has less active development.

 When used correctly and with compatible tools such as **HWMonitorSMC2**, either solution can provide full-featured, real-time monitoring of your Hackintosh system.